gnuttNet/issue/README.md

 gnuttTrac
 =========

-Issuetracer using PHP and SQLite.
+Issuetracker using PHP and SQLite.
 For minimal administration upon setup